MartinTichovsky/object-middleware/README.md

 //    123
 ```

-`CONDITION_BEFORE` - an object method is not performed because the middleware's return is `false`
+`CONDITION_BEFORE` - An object method is not performed because the middleware's return is `false`.

 ```ts
 const middleware = () => {